 "Desktop phone systems have moved on quickly too.
 They are not just about making and taking calls," says Hayley Stovold, PR executive at Pioneer Business Systems.
 "A small business can get a good return on investment if they use their phone system to its full potential.

 "As much as we are living in an online era, people want personal interaction," Stovold continues.
 "Phone systems are often an early point of contact for customers.
 They might check out your website first, but the next thing they do is pick up the phone."

 Boosting sales with your phone system

-A similar feature is silent intrude.
+A similar useful feature is silent intrude.
 This allows you to listen in on a call and if a salesperson is struggling or has become tongue-tied, you can guide them without the caller knowing you are there.
-It's useful for turning around difficult sales situations as well as for staff training.
+It's useful for turning around difficult sales situations, as well as for staff training.
 However, you should be aware of data protection and privacy rules if you want to monitor calls.

 Improving customer service through your phone system

 Small businesses can find it hard to man the phones and get on with the job.
 A good on-hold system stop people hanging up, says Stovold.

 "If you put a customer through and they have to hold in silence, they often don't know if they are being connected and are more likely to put the phone down," she says.
 "You can use on-hold marketing to convey information about opening times or special offers."

 Investing in a call monitoring service could increase productivity.
 It allows you to print out detailed daily reports on caller response rates and how quickly the phone gets picked up.
 This in turn can help you to analyse busy times to ensure you have right staffing levels.

 If you advertise, using different telephone numbers in each ad can help you to pinpoint which one has brought in the highest number of enquiries.
 In turn, you can target your marketing budget more precisely and maximise response levels.